stlewandowski/GitMAD/README.md

 ### API
 #### /api/repos
-Allows a user to view either the first 100 most recent results, or to use various filters to search for a given repo or set of repos.
+Allows a user to view either the first 100 most recent repositories, or to use various filters to search for a given repo or set of repos.

 A GET request with no parameters to /api/repos will return the 100 most recent results.
 ```python